nalply/rbts/README.md

 sorted according to the `lessOp` parameter in the constructor.

 Currently no guarantees of efficiency are given.
-I suspect, for example, that the `less` parameter is not good for performance.
+I suspect, for example, that the `lessOp` parameter is not good for performance.

 ## Example